 What would happen if any of your auto service tools and equipment was damaged in a fire?
 What if an injury occurred to one of your employees on the job or one of your customers fell in your parking lot?
 Does your insurance sufficiently cover the unique risks you face?

 Your small business can be safeguarded against the risks of the auto industry through garage insurance, garage liability insurance, garage keeper’s legal liability insurance, customer injury, or damage to a customer’s property.
-Having the appropriate insurance gives you peace of mind and financial protection in the event of a crisis.
+Having the appropriate automotive dealer insurance gives you peace of mind and financial protection in the event of a crisis.

 Garage liability insurance